OpenSourceEconomics/skillmodels/README.md

 The package can be installed via conda.
 To do so, type the following in a terminal:

-conda install -c janosg skillmodels
+conda config --add channels conda-forge conda config --add channels janosg conda install skillmodels

-This should work for all platforms, but only 64-bit linux is tested.

 Documentation